Maria Pacôme: Biography

 Born on 18 July 1923 in Paris, Maria Pacôme was the daughter of Maurice Pacôme and Germaine Hivonait.
 Her father was deported to Buchenwald concentration camp and her brother was shot for being a Communist.
 When her father came back, Pacôme often found herself defending her mother against her father's violence.

-Maria began her higher education at Le Cours Simon in 1941, when she was 18.
+Maria began her higher education at Cours Simon in 1941, when she was 18.
 She was classmates with Michèle Morgan, Danièle Delorme, and her future spouse, Maurice Ronet.
 Pacôme married Ronet in 1950.
 She would set aside her career until their divorce in 1956.

 Theatre

 She began her stage acting career in 1956 with La Reine et les Insurgés, written by Ugo Betti and directed by Michel Vitold.
 In 1958, she acted in Oscar, written by Claude Magnier.
 She acted alongside Pierre Mondy and Jean-Paul Belmondo in the play.
 Pacôme also appeared in N'écoutez pas, mesdames ! by Sacha Guitry in 1962, Les Grosses Têtes by Jean Poiret and Michel Serrault in 1969, and Joyeuses Pâques by Poiret in 1981.